fruux/fruux.github.io/page/5/index.md

                     <p>We just released sabre/xml 1.3.
 This release is a fairly big update from the
 1.2 series.
 It's 100% backwards compatible, but adds a number of exciting features:</article>
-                <hr />                            <article class="blog-entry">
-                    <time>Dec.
-12th, 2015</time>
-                    <h1><a href="http://sabre.io/blog/2015/sabre-vobject-4.0-released">sabre/vobject 4 released</a></h1>
-                    <p>We just released sabre/vobject 4.
-This is a new major version, and comes with a
-number of new features and also BC breaking changes.
-The API is largely the same, but there are a few subtle differences.</article>
                                     </section>
     </div>
 </div>